MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

 pip install -r requirements.txt
 ```

-### *Step 8* Prefect setup
+### *Step 6* Prefect setup

-Run in the command line of VM `prefect orion start` that will start Prefect UI and go to the address given after execution of the command (`http://127.0.0.1:4200` in my case).
+*6.1* Run in the command line of VM `prefect orion start`

+It that will start Prefect UI and go to the address given after execution of the command (`http://127.0.0.1:4200` in my case).
 Note that you also can use Prefect Cloud which will be forever connected to your account.

-To allow Prefect orchestrate the pipeline, one has to give permissions to Prefect to access other services.
+*6.2* To allow Prefect orchestrate the pipeline, one has to give permissions to Prefect to access other services.
 For that, one has to set up `Blocks` in Prefect.
 The blocks have to be created for:

 ```sh
 GCP Bucket